Columbus, OH –-(Ammoland.com)- Have you noted the growing trend in America?

 A similar firestorm erupted last year when Go Daddy CEO Bob Parsons also went hunting in Africa and legally killed an elephant.

-With the facts out, it continues to be clear that donations to HSUS, PETA and other animal rights groups are used less and less to help dogs and cats and more and more to push the groups radical animal rights agendas.
+With the facts out, it continues to be clear that donations to HSUS, PETA, and other animal rights groups are used less and less to help dogs and cats and more and more to push the groups’ radical animal rights agendas.
 Worse, these campaigns reveal a bigger agenda by the animal rights lobby to co-opt the mainstream media into reporting these stories of legal hunting trips in a fashion that suggests to the American people that those involved have done something wrong or illegal.
-Instead the media should be reporting on the incredible positive impact that hunting has on conservation, the economy, and bringing families together.
+Instead, the media should be reporting on the incredibly positive impact that hunting has on conservation, the economy, and bringing families together.
 That’s a story sportsmen need to tell more often too.